 It doesn’t have to be this way though.
 Here’s the secret to your success in three easy steps:

 That’s it.
 Ok, article over…right?
 Not so fast.
 Let’s dive into these a bit and see what they mean.

 Control the Heat

 Where shops start traveling down the wrong road is not looking carefully at how they are using heat in the process.
-It’s the best thing you can do, and the one that’s most ignored.
+It’s the best thing you can do, and the one that’s mostly ignored.
 I think by now most everyone is adept at least using a low-bleed, high opacity ink for polyester.
 (Uh, right?)
 The big speedbump is not thinking it through and looking at the cumulative effect of the temperature and dwell times of the flash units, and the temperature and belt speed of the dryer.
 It all adds up.
-A lot of ink gets blamed for not working, but instead it was a heat issue that should be called out instead.
+A lot of ink gets blamed for not working, but instead, it was a heat issue that should be called out instead.

 In your shop do you emphasize this on polyester print production orders?
 Is there any discussion before the job starts?
 Does your shop have a special note or call to action to do anything different?

 “WATCH THE HEAT!” or “POSSIBLE DYE MIGRATION ISSUES!”.
 Some gigantic alarm trigger on the work order?
 Be careful!